bashup/mdsh/mdsh.md

 set -euo pipefail  # Strict mode
 ```

-and it includes a license header for distribution:
+And it includes a license header in the compiled distribution (see [LICENSE](license) file for the terms that apply to this source file as well as the compiled version):

 ```mdsh
 # incorporate the LICENSE file as bash comments